Moxonidine

 Moxonidine (INN) is a new-generation alpha-2/imidazoline receptor agonist antihypertensive drug licensed for the treatment of mild to moderate essential hypertension.
 It may have a role when thiazides, beta-blockers, ACE inhibitors, and calcium channel blockers are not appropriate or have failed to control blood pressure.
 In addition, it demonstrates favourable effects on parameters of the insulin resistance syndrome, apparently independent of blood pressure reduction.
 It is also a growth hormone releaser.
-It is manufactured by Solvay Pharmaceuticals (acquired by Abbott in 2009) under the brand name Physiotens & Moxon.
+It is manufactured by Solvay Pharmaceuticals (acquired by Abbott in 2009) under the brand name Physiotens and Moxon.

 Mechanism of action

 Moxonidine is a selective agonist at the imidazoline receptor subtype 1 (I1).
 This receptor subtype is found in both the rostral ventro-lateral pressor and ventromedial depressor areas of the medulla oblongata.
 Moxonidine therefore causes a decrease in sympathetic nervous system activity and, therefore, a decrease in blood pressure.

 Compared to the older central-acting antihypertensives, moxonidine binds with much greater affinity to the imidazoline I1-receptor than to the α2-receptor.
 In contrast, clonidine binds to both receptors with near equal affinity.
 Moxonidine has an affinity for I1 that is 33 times greater than α2, compared to clonidine which is only four times greater.

 In addition, moxonidine may also promote sodium excretion, improve insulin resistance and glucose tolerance and protect against hypertensive target organ damage, such as kidney disease and cardiac hypertrophy.